(Adopted, with thanks, from University of Calgary School of Environmental Design)

 All members of the Syllabus community have a responsibility to familiarize themselves with this Statement on Principles of Conduct and to conduct themselves accordingly.

-1. The Syllabus community has undertaken to be guided by the following statements of purpose and values:
+1. The Syllabus community shall be guided by the following statements of purpose and values:

 To promote free inquiry and debate